 So ResponSight is just another UEBA (User and Entity Behaviour Analytics) technology?

 Although ResponSight does share some common capabilities, many UEBA technologies are gathering their behaviour data from log data, or centralised SIEM repositories.
 Such data is rarely complete, and often out of sequence.
-ResponSight collects data at the endpoint, as close to the actual user as possible.
+ResponSight collects raw statistical and telemetry data at the endpoint, as close to the actual user as possible.
+We don’t rely on logs, as we know they can’t be trusted (particularly during or after a breach).
 Our behavioural analytics is tightly linked to the actual user, rather than just a loose association through distant logging alone.

 Will ResponSight block attackers?